-The brain is then able to complete the word for you, which allows you to read faster and more accurately.
+The brain can then complete the word for you, allowing you to read faster and more accurately.

 As per my experience, This technique only works if you’ve read a certain word before.
 If you’re seeing the word for the first time, your brain can’t complete the word on its own

-The general idea is that by using this technique, you can reduce the number of eye movements needed to read a piece of text, and thus improve your reading speed and comprehension.
+The general idea is that using this technique can reduce the number of eye movements needed to read a piece of text and thus improve your reading speed and comprehension.

 What are the benefits of Bionic Reading?

 This concept originated from Renato Casutt.
-As per his claims, There are a number of benefits to bionic reading, including the ability to:
+As per his claims, There are several benefits to bionic reading, including the ability to: